Here is a compilation of information on commonly asked questions about the PMFList:

 The Pharmaceutical Microbiology Forum operates the private mail list “PMFList”.
 This mail list is devoted to topics of interest to microbiologists working in the pharmaceutical, cosmetics, and medical device industries.
 The list is moderated by Mary Ellen Sutton (firstname.lastname@example.org).

 Please note that the nature of this service is to provide a medium for communication.
-The specific statements and endorsements of individuals participating in the discussions are not necessarily those of The Microbiology Network, Inc., the PMF, or the sponsors of the list.
+The specific statements and endorsements of individuals participating in the discussions are not necessarily those of the PMF or the sponsors of the list.

 Follow this link – http://www.microbiologynetwork.com/subscription_form.asp